-The tests were done with the intention of learning just enough to write the code I needed to write.
-They are not comprehensive or authoritative and do not cover all aspects of keyboard event handling.
-It is based on a limited number of tests on a limited number of browsers.
-The results cannot necessarily be extended to other versions of these browsers.
-The browser versions most recently tested are:
+The tests were originally done with the intention of learning just enough to write the code I needed to write.
+Coverage has expanded considerably since then, but the results here still are not comprehensive or authoritative and do not cover all aspects of keyboard event handling.

 The script used to collect the test results reported here is available at http://unixpapa.com/js/testkey.html.
+I mostly report only what I can test myself, so this report is necessarily incomplete:

 The keydown event occurs when the key is pressed, followed immediately by the keypress event.
 Then the keyup event is generated when the key is released.

 To understand the difference between keydown and keypress, it is useful to distinguish between "characters" and "keys".
 A "key" is a physical button on the computer's keyboard.
 A "character" is a symbol typed by pressing a button.
-On a US keyboard, hitting the "4" key while holding down the "SHIFT" key typically produces a "dollar sign" character.
+On a US keyboard, hitting the 4 key while holding down the Shift key typically produces a "dollar sign" character.
 This is not necessarily the case on every keyboard in the world.
 In theory, the keydown and keyup events represent keys being pressed or released, while the keypress event represents a character being typed.
 In practice, this is not always the way it is implemented.

-Browser Events sent when modifier keys are typed Gecko
+Browser Events sent when modifier keys are typed Gecko ≥ 1.7

 Internet Explorer

-keyupOpera
+keyupOpera ≤ 9.50

 Konquerorkeydown